For Senior Subject Course Selection information please click here

 Course Description:

-- Students will record, investigate and develop art making in response to relevant established photographic practice – learn to utilise a variety of black and white photographic processes, use DSLR camera, use Photoshop to enhance and manipulate imagery and learn to shoot in the studio and on location
+• Students will record, investigate and develop art making in response to relevant established photographic practice – use DSLR camera, use Photoshop to enhance and manipulate imagery and learn to shoot in the studio and on location

 Course Structure